Does Sound Therapy Actually Help Relieve Migraines?

 This form of therapy is natural and can be done in the comfort of your own home.
 There are many apps and videos on YouTube specifically designed to help with migraine relief.

-What Are the Different Types of This Therapy?
+Types of This Brain Wave Therapy?

 There are several different types of sound techniques that can aid in pain relief and relaxation.
 At the most basic level, white noise can be a helpful option.
 White noise is essentially background noise.
 So, while the white noise in your office or on the street will probably increase your stress levels, soothing noise such as the sound of a fan or the sound of rain can help distract you from the pain you’re experiencing.